Uncertainty-Aware Image Classification In Biomedical Imaging Using Spectral-normalized Neural Gaussian Processes: Methods and Experiments

 \subsection{Datasets}

-All datasets used in this study are publicly available from the original authors as well as MicroBench \cite{LozanoNirschl2024_microbench}.
-If available, the original train/val/test splits were used; otherwise, new stratified splits by class were used.
-The data span 3 representative histopathology classification tasks that vary in tissue, stain, pathology specialty, and institutional source, providing both in-distribution (ID) and OOD evaluation settings.
+All datasets are publicly available from the original authors or MicroBench \cite{LozanoNirschl2024_microbench}.
+Original train/val/test splits were used when available; otherwise, stratified class-based splits were created.
+The data cover three representative histopathology classification tasks spanning tissue, stain, pathology specialty, and institutional source, enabling ID and OOD evaluation.